-The following valuation techniques and inputs were used to estimate the fair value of assets and liabilities carried at fair value on the statements of financial position.
-There have been no changes to these techniques and inputs during the years ended June 30, 2017 and 2016.
+The following valuation techniques and inputs were used to estimate the fair value of assets and liabilities carried at fair value on the consolidated statements of financial position.
+There have been no changes to these techniques and inputs during the years ended June 30, 2018 and 2017.